ilexistools/ChatCompletionAgentBased/README.md

 # Limitations
 - You must provided all the sequential logic path for use.
-- GPT agents have no capabilities to handle tools.
+- The custom GPT agent has no capabilities to handle tools.

 ## Repository Contents